 Further advice about breeding can be obtained from books or at the practice.
 Please also think carefully about all the unwanted cats and kittens stuck in shelters that have no hope of getting a home.

-Microchipping is a unique way of identifying your pet and is a legal requirement for cats in Britain.
+Microchipping is a unique way of identifying your pet.
 A small microchip is easily implanted under the skin of your kitten's neck during a check-up.
 Should your pet go missing, most rescue centres and vets can scan for these chips and identify you as the owner.

 Cat’s teeth, like our own, are susceptible to cavities and tartar.
 Regular oral hygiene is, therefore, an essential part of the care of your pet.
 Daily tooth brushing with a soft child's toothbrush is recommended.
 We stock a range of toothpaste, brushes and dental diets to keep your pet’s teeth shiny and bright.
 If you do not brush your pet’s teeth then it is very likely that your cat will require a scale and a polish each year to help control dental disease.